magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 For that case we introduced the use of the `#?` reader literal.
-It allowed us to make the `email-domain-errors` validator available on the CLJ/JVM platform only, even when writing portable code in a `cljc` source file.
+It allowed us to make the `email-domain-errors` validator available on the CLJ/JVM platform only while writing portable code in a `cljc` source file.

 To write a portable testing namespace for the portable `modern-cljs.shopping.validators` namespace we created above, we have to use the same `#?` trick to differentiate the different testing namespace declarations used by CLJ and CLJS.

-Before to start writing any portable unit test, stop any `boot` related process because in a while we are going to alter the `build.boot` file.

 ## Mirroring the project structure